cccbr/runningatower/content/docs/080-stays-and-sliders/index.md

 *Figure 3: Stays attached to wooden headstocks*

 The stay will always be attached on the side of a wooden headstock, usually by bolts, arrowed on Figure 3a.
-In older installations, the top bolt may be replaced by a U-shaped fastening (arrowed on Figure 3b) bolted to the far side of the headstock.
+In older installations, the top bolt may be replaced by a U-shaped fastening (arrowed on Figure 3b) secured with nuts and washers on the far side of the headstock.

 ### Fixing to metal headstocks